Meet the Stewarts

-Meet the Stewarts is a 1942 American romantic comedy directed by Alfred E. Green, which stars William Holden and Frances Dee.
+Meet the Stewarts is a 1942 American romantic comedy film directed by Alfred E. Green, which stars William Holden and Frances Dee.
 It was Holden's final film prior to his entering military service for World War II, and he was granted a temporary deferment in order to complete filming.
 The working title of the picture was Something Borrowed.

-Premise
+Plot

-A socialite accustomed to luxury has to live on her blue-collar husband's salary.
+A socialite accustomed to luxury has to live on her middle-class husband's salary.